thiagoferreira53/glue/README.md

 How to use it:

-- Create a "GLUEDefs.json" file.
+- Create a "SimulationControl.csv" file.
 This is a configuration file for running GLUE.
 Find below the required structure for the file.

 - Create a C file (similar to a batch file) and put it in your working directory.